 The Egyptian Mastigure, Hawksbill sea turtle, chinkara, dolphins, and crocodiles are just some of the animals that inhabit Hengam, making Hengam an island brimming with wildlife and unique fauna.

 Hormuz island is known for its marvelously colorful sands.
 Because of the volcanic ash nature of the soil on this island, astonishing natural colors can be found on the shores of Hormuz.
 One of the reasons Qeshm travel guide has highlighted Hormuz island, is the creativity of this land’s locals.
 Artists create a hand-designed carpet of colorful sands each year in the Hormuz shore.
 This beautiful and unique invention has brought tourists and travelers down to Hormuz from all around the world.
-Hormuz salt domes are also among the geological highlights of this city and are exceptional in all Iran.
 This island is famously known for its salty formation and the numerous minerals found in these lands.

 Not only is this exceptional forest one of the beauties of the Southern regions of Iran, but it is also the largest Avicennia Mangrove forest along the Persian Gulf shoreline! fishing activities and ship construction are two of the most common trades in this area.